ppenguin/xls2latex/README.md

 Based on [excel2latexviapython](https://github.com/michaelkirker/excel2latexviapython) by Michael Kirker.

 ## Status
-Te be considered **alpha** quality!
+To be considered **alpha** quality!
 It works for my use case but testing has been very limited, so YMMV.
 Feel free to make improvements!

 ## Features